k4j8/filetailor/README.md

 [user@device1 ~]$ filetailor backup
 ```

-Sync the files using your preferred method of choice to `device2` then restore.
-Lines with tags for other devices get automatically commented out.
+During backup on "device1", the first line gets commented out because it matches the device name.
+Sync the backed-up version of the file using your preferred method of choice to "device2" then restore.
+During restore on "device2", the second line gets uncommented (again, because it matches the device name).
 ```bash
 [user@device2 ~]$ filetailor restore
 ```

-**.bashrc** on `device2:`
+**.bashrc** on "device2":

 ```bash
 # alias MYHOME='/home/dev1home/' #{filetailor device1}